Contact Us for a Free Consultation (213) 542-0979

 So, this is a common thing where the alleged victim doesn't want to testify because they either have change of heart.
 At the time they were angry, and they embellished their story, so now they want to make it right.
 There's all sorts of different reasons that an alleged victim wouldn't want to testify in a case.

-A lot of times I push cases to trial and if the alleged victim doesn't show up – especially if there's problems with the case – the prosecutors will dismiss the case and my client can move on with his life.
+I often push cases to trial, and if the alleged victim doesn't show up – especially if there are problems with the case – the prosecutors will dismiss the case, and my client can move on with his life.

-Then, they're going to bring the police in and the police are going to come in and testify to what the person said at the time of the incident, at the time of the arrest, in order to challenge the now-recanting alleged victim.
-These can be pretty effective.
-Jurors will look at it and say, yeah this sounds like the person just changed their story in order to help the other person.
+Then, they're going to bring the police in, and the police will come in and testify to what the person said at the time of the incident and at the time of the arrest to challenge the now-recanting alleged victim.
+These can be effective.
+Jurors will look at it and say, yeah, this sounds like the person just changed their story to help the other person.

 So, this whole issue of people not wanting to testify is nothing new to criminal defense.
-It's nothing new to domestic violence cases, however, it's up to an experienced domestic violence attorney to know how to handle this situation to the benefit of their client in order to get the best possible result.
+It's nothing new to domestic violence cases.
+However, it's up to an experienced domestic violence attorney to know how to handle this situation to the benefit of their client to get the best possible result.

-Whether it be by way of a dismissal, or maybe a lesser charge – there's all sorts of different angles that can be utilized when you have a situation where the alleged victim does not want to testify and does not want to help the prosecutors try to convict a criminal defendant – obviously, because they love the person; they've got family with them.
+Whether it be by way of dismissal or maybe a lesser charge – all sorts of different angles can be utilized when you have a situation where the alleged victim does not want to testify and does not want to help the prosecutors try to convict a criminal defendant – obviously because they love the person; they've got family with them.

 Maybe that person is their source of income.
-There's all sorts of different reasons people don't want to testify.
-I've seen it's because they were made at the time they gave their original statement – they had some sort of a beef with the person – they were drinking alcohol – there's all sorts of different reasons, and now they realize, Oh My God, I've got this person in trouble.
+There are all sorts of different reasons people don't want to testify.
+I've seen it's because they were made at the time they gave their original statement – they had some beef with the person – they were drinking alcohol – there are all sorts of different reasons, and now they realize, Oh My God, I've got this person in trouble.

-They're now looking at a jail time – I need to make things right here, so, the bottom line is this – if you're charged with a domestic violence of spousal abuse case in Los Angeles county, you need to get in with a seasoned domestic violence attorney and let them help strategize what's best for you.
+They're now looking at jail time – I need to make things right here, so the bottom line is this – if you're charged with a domestic violence or spousal abuse case in Los Angeles County, you need to get in with a seasoned domestic violence attorney and let them help strategize what's best for you.

 Factors for Successful Defense of Domestic Violence Charges

-Spousal abuse or domestic violence related cases are one of the most commonly charged crimes in Los Angeles.
-As we know, people get in arguments all the time and when they turn violent, the police are called out and faced with dealing with the problem.
+Spousal abuse or domestic violence-related cases are one of the most commonly charged crimes in Los Angeles.
+As we know, people get into arguments all the time, and when they turn violent, the police are called out and faced with dealing with the problem.

-Now in LA, the polices' marching orders from the top officials is to arrest who they deem as the “aggressor” in the argument.
+Now, in LA, the police's marching orders from the top officials are to arrest who they deem the “aggressor” in the argument.
 This can be a little tricky for them to figure out.
-Tempers are usually high, people are upset and not all the truth typically comes out of their mouth.
+Tempers are usually high, people are upset, and not all the truth typically comes out of their mouths.

-This leaves the police to make decisions in dealing with a not so easy situation.
-Suffice to say, they do not always make the right decisions and this is where your criminal defense attorney is necessary to turn the tide and get your version of events out to the powers that be.
-How they usually break the tie is by looking to see who has the worst injury and then arresting the other person.
-Of course this does not always achieve the right result.
+This leaves the police to make decisions when dealing with a not-so-easy situation.
+Suffice it to say, they do not always make the right decisions, and this is where your criminal defense attorney is necessary to turn the tide and get your version of events out to the powers that be.
+They usually break the tie by looking to see who has the worst injury and then arresting the other person.
+Of course, this only sometimes achieves the correct result.

 Victim Can't Drop the Charges

-Over the past 25 years, as a domestic violence attorney in Los Angeles, I have been defending these cases and let me tell you I have seen it all.
-I cannot tell you how many times I have had to explain to people that just because your significant other wants to take back everything they said in the heat of the moment, does not mean the prosecutors will dismiss the case.
+Over the past 25 years, as a domestic violence attorney in Los Angeles, I have been defending these cases, and let me tell you, I have seen it all.
+I cannot tell you how often I have had to explain that just because your significant other wants to take back everything they said in the heat of the moment does not mean the prosecutors will dismiss the case.

-If that was the reality of things, they would probably dismiss 80% of the cases they filed.
+If that were the reality, they would probably dismiss 80% of the cases they filed.
 The case will have to be resolved in another way.
 How the domestic violence case is dealt with in Los Angeles County depends on the posture of the case and the strength of the prosecution's evidence.

-If there are no injuries on the alleged victim, their story does not make sense and they are not willing to cooperate with the prosecutors, then this will be a tough road for the government to get a conviction under these circumstances.
-However, not all cases are like this and there are a myriad of different nuances that present themselves.
+If there are no injuries to the alleged victim, their story does not make sense, and they are not willing to cooperate with the prosecutors, then this will be a tough road for the government to get a conviction under these circumstances.
+However, not all cases are like this, and many different nuances present themselves.

 In some cases, a great bodily injury allegation may be involved.
-This is where the best Los Angeles domestic violence attorney is invaluable in figuring out what to do and how to defend the case the right way.
+This is where the best Los Angeles domestic violence attorney is invaluable in determining what to do and how to defend the case correctly.

 When I meet with clients, I like to get all of the facts out on the table.
-This includes the good, the bad and the ugly of what happened.
-Putting a spin on things really doesn't do us any good.
-I need the details of what happened and I need them from the police's perspective, so I can assess if we can effectively counter them.
+This includes the good, the bad, and the ugly of what happened.
+Putting a spin on things could do us better.
+I need the details of what happened, and I need them from the police's perspective to assess if we can effectively counter them.

-Just giving me your side of the story ends up leaving important pieces of the puzzle out of the equation and it is difficult to craft a solution truly.
+Just telling me your side of the story leaves important pieces of the puzzle out of the equation, making it difficult to craft a solution.
 Once we have everything related to the incident, we can figure out what needs to be done to achieve the best result in the case.

 Should it go to trial?
 Is this a case that should be negotiated?
-To answer these questions, we must have an honest conversation and then I can use my years of experience as a domestic violence attorney in Los Angeles and the background of having done many jury trials to assist in figuring out the right moves to make.
+To answer these questions, we must have an honest conversation.
+Then, I can use my years of experience as a domestic violence attorney in Los Angeles and my background of having tried many jury trials to assist in figuring out the right moves to make.

 California Penal Code Section 273.5

-In order to be charged and convicted of a domestic violence case, the prosecutors must prove that you inflicted a physical injury on the person of your spouse described in California Penal Code Section 273.5.
-Of course, this has to be done in an unlawful manner.
+In order to be charged and convicted of a domestic violence case, the prosecutors must prove that you inflicted a physical corporal injury on the person of your spouse described in California Penal Code Section 273.5.
+Of course, this has to be done unlawfully.

 This is where the rub comes in because there are many circumstances where a spouse is injured during an argument.
-The other spouse is trying to defend themselves during the attack of the spouse that is now the alleged victim in a domestic violence prosecution.
+The other spouse is trying to defend themselves during the attack of the spouse, who is now the alleged victim in a domestic violence prosecution.
 If someone attacks you, you can use reasonable force to defend yourself.

-The question becomes, what it reasonable under the totality of the circumstances in your case, and how do you prove your version of events when your spouse told a crazy story while wrapped up in the emotions of the situation and faced with the police grilling them over.
+The question becomes, what is reasonable under the totality of the circumstances in your case, and how do you prove your version of events when your spouse tells a crazy story while wrapped up in the emotions of the situation and faced with the police grilling them?

-Domestic Violence is the mental, physical and/or verbal abuse of a spouse, child, family member, cohabitant or loved one.
-It may involve kicking, hitting, punching, pushing, name calling, and intimidation.
+Domestic Violence is the mental, physical and verbal abuse of a spouse, child, family member, cohabitant or loved one.
+It may involve kicking, hitting, punching, pushing, name-calling, and intimidation.

-Domestic violence is considered to be a very aggressive crime in nature and is one of many violent crimes that often go unreported as well as the more underestimated crimes of intimidation, stalking, and criminal threats.
+Domestic violence is considered to be a very aggressive crime in nature.
+It is one of many violent crimes that often go unreported, as well as the more underestimated crimes of intimidation, stalking, and criminal threats.

 How to Get the Best Result in a City Attorney Hearing?